Company Facts & Milestones

 Founded in 1990 by Dr. Donald R. van Deventer, Kamakura Corporation is the world’s leading provider of risk management solutions – software, information and consulting – because successfully managing financial risk while meeting regulatory requirements demands industry-leading research, sound analytics, fully integrated applications, flawless execution and quantifiable results.

 Kamakura’s executive team represents a broad and diverse cross-section of in-depth experience in economics, financial management, information technology, credit modeling, risk assessment, accounting, business administration, higher education, banking and regulatory oversight.
-Kamakura serves more than 200 clients ranging in size from \$1.5 billion in assets to \$1.6 trillion in assets.
-Kamakura’s risk management products are currently used in over 34 countries.
+Kamakura serves more than 200 clients ranging in size from $1.5 billion in assets to $1.6 trillion in assets.
+Client assets or assets under management are now more than USD 28 trillion.
+Kamakura’s risk management products are currently used in over 47 countries.

 - Research-driven – Kamakura’s research efforts are led by Professor Robert A. Jarrow, who has served as a Managing Director of Kamakura since 1995.
 Kamakura’s processing speed and analytical quality are due to Professor Jarrow’s innovative research.
 Clients deserve the integrity of academic review to ensure the accuracy of all risk management calculations, and for this reason Kamakura boasts the leading publishing record in the risk management software industry.